MicrosoftDocs/azure-devops-docs/docs/boards/integrations/boards-teams.md

 ## Search and share work items using compose extension

 To help users search and share work items, the Azure Boards app for Microsoft Teams supports compose extension.
-You can search for work items by work item ID or by title.
-For compose extension to work, users must sign in to Azure Boards app either by running `@azure boards signin` command or by signing into the compose extension directly.
+You can search for work items by work item ID, title, or supported functional command.
+For a list of commands, see [Functional work item search](../../project/search/functional-work-item-search.md).
+To use the compose extension, users must sign in to Azure Boards app either by running `@azure boards signin` command or by signing into the compose extension directly.

 ![Signing into the compose extension.](./media/integrations-teams/teams-boards-compose-extension.png)